Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-scipy-cli.md

 #### 🎨 `rich-click` addition

-To incorporate the look and feel, I designed a layer on top of the existing CLI architecture with the help of `rich-click`.
+To incorporate the look and feel, I designed a layer on top of the existing CLI architecture with the help of [rich-click](https://pypi.org/project/rich-click/).
 It offers a variety of style options, markdown setting and flexibility to group tasks and options.
 Together it adds that perfect richness to the CLI command pallet.

 ```python